erwald/blog/posts/what-made-world-of-warcrafts-environments-so-compelling.md

 A third painting, Camille Corot.
 This scene is very legible (there's a path taking us deeper into the environment) and very mysterious (lots of little hiding-places, not to mention a whole village, to explore).
 It seems coherent too, but not very complex (there are the houses, the path, yellow grass, green foliage and blue skies and not much else).

 I know what you're thinking right now.
 How legible is a steppe, which seems easy to explore and equally easy to get lost in?
 What _is_ harmony, structure, order?
 This all seems mortally subjective, doesn't it?
-I agree but, given that don't have a solution for this, will simply note the difficulty and power on.
+I agree but, given that I don't have a solution for this, will simply note the difficulty and power on.

 ## Exploratory Evaluation of Said Candidate Features